The Average Salary in the Netherlands

 In addition to the standard bonus of your holiday allowances, some employers in the Netherlands offer additional bonuses or remuneration packages.
 For example, highly skilled migrants can avail of additional subsidies and bonuses including assistance with relocation and housing.

-Some jobs will come with perks like a company car or mobile phone, but this will of course be company dependant.
+Some jobs will come with perks like a company car or mobile phone, but this will, of course, be company dependent.
 However, it is rather common in the Netherlands for employers to cover the travel costs (reiskosten) of your journey to and from work.

 Minimum Wage in the Netherlands